uci-cbcl/tree-hmm/README.md

 tree-hmm
 ========

-A Tree hidden Markov model for learning epigenetic states in multiple cell types
+A Tree hidden Markov model for learning epigenetic states in multiple cell types.
+This package is similar to the bioinformatics tools ChromHMM and Segway, except that it allows the user to explicitly model the relationships between cell types or species.

+Please see our paper for further details! http://www.ncbi.nlm.nih.gov/pubmed/23734743

 Quickstart